In Barcelona, a bar is much more than just a bar. These authentic bars in Barcelona are the places where the city’s real life runs.

 This wine cellar is not to be missed by anybody who’s around the Gràcia quarter.
-A traditional tapas joint with the authentic Spanish flare and a lovely selection of local appetizers, embutidos (cold cuts), papas arrugás, and the best cheeses from Extremadura.
+A traditional tapas joint with the authentic Spanish flare.
+Lovely selection of local appetizers, embutidos (cold cuts), papas arrugás, and the best cheeses from Extremadura.

 LA COVA FUMADA

 Founded in 1944 in the fisherman district of La Barceloneta, this old and family ran wine cellar is the last of its kind.
 Famous for its fish tapas and their incredible bombas (bombs): a potato ball stuffed with meat and a spicy touch.

 The resurrection of a 1970’s classic tapas joint in the up and coming area of Sant Antoni, this is THE spot for local hipsters and all-time common wanderers.
 Worth for the friendly bartenders, cheap drinks, nice tapas and the kitsch touch of its original 70’s decor.

 Since 2010 El Morri Fi brings back the vermouth tradition.
 A tiny place where locals go to savor a selection of artisan vermouths, anchovies and other quality canned foods as olives or clams: a local ritual before lunch or dinner.

 Historical meeting point for Barcelona’s intellectuals, thru its history this beautiful building has been the perfect hideaway to gossip, play card games and grab a bite.
 Furbished in Art Deco style this classy joint is a locals pride and the right place to quench the thirst for good tapas, any time of day.

 Open non-stop from 6AM to 3AM.